LukeP81/Proportional-Representation/README.md

 ## Description

-Streamlit Application showing the difference between First-past-the-post and proportional representation in UK elections.
+Streamlit Application for comparing First-past-the-post and proportional representation for UK elections.

 ## Usage